enthought/enaml/docs/source/tech_ref/enaml_file.rst

     will be updated.

 `>>`
     *Update*.
-RHS must be a simple attribute expression.
+RHS must be a simple lvalue.
 The attribute will receive the view property's value any time it changes.

 `::`
     *Notification*.
-RHS can be any expression.
+RHS can be any statement.
 Additionally, an indented block of code can also be used.
-The expression/block will be evaluated any time the view property changes.
+The statement/block will be evaluated any time the view property changes.

 Scoping Rules
 -------------